Liouville Conformal Field Theory on even-dimensional spheres: Liouville Conformal Field Fheory in higher dimension: the classical theory

 \end{proof}

-Before moving on, let us focus on the case of the round metric, for which the expression of this Green's kernel becomes particularly interesting : \begin{lemma} Let $\hat{g}$ be the round metric on $\mathbb{R}^d$.
+Before moving on, we raise some elementary statements in the case where $g$ is the round metric $\hat g$.
+To start with we provide an explicit expression for the Green's kernels $G_{\hat g}$: \begin{lemma} Let $\hat{g}$ be the round metric on $\mathbb{R}^d$.
 Then

-where $C_{\hat{g}}$ is some real constant. \end{lemma} \begin{proof} According to the conformal change of metric formula, and since the round metric has constant $\mathcal{Q}$-curvature equal to $(d-1)!$ while the flat one has zero $\mathcal{Q}$-curvature, we know that
+where $C_{\hat{g}}$ is some real constant. \end{lemma} \begin{proof} According to the conformal change of metric formula, and since the round metric $\hat g$ has constant $\mathcal{Q}$-curvature equal to $(d-1)!$ while the flat one $\norm{d^2x}$ has zero $\mathcal{Q}$-curvature, we know that

 As a consequence the function given by